 Read more

-A Fixed Rate ISA is a savings account where you lock your money away for a set period and earn a guaranteed interest rate in return.
-Your interest will be tax-free and protected from fluctuating interest rates, but you won’t be able to withdraw your money until the end of your fixed term (usually between one to five years).
-In this guide, we’ll cover all the Fixed Rate ISAs currently offered by Skipton Building Society.
-If you’re looking for the best Fixed Rate ISA available across providers, keep in mind that the familiar high-street banks don’t always offer the most competitive rates.
+A Fixed Rate ISA is a type of savings account where you lock your money away for a set period of time in return for a fixed interest rate.
+Your interest rate will stay the same until the end of your fixed period, no matter what happens to the Bank of England’s base rate.
+And, since it’s an ISA, all your interest will be tax-free, making it easier to grow your savings over time.
+In this guide, we’ll cover all the Fixed Rate ISAs currently offered by Virgin.
+If you’re looking for the best Fixed Rate ISA available across providers, keep in mind that high-street banks don’t always offer the most competitive rates.

 Read more